DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/layout.md

     :local:
 ```

 **Denizen** is a plugin for Minecraft servers that parses and interprets a scripting language called **DenizenScript**.
 The most popular implementation of Denizen is the Spigot implementation, which is the jar you've most likely downloaded many times.
-As of the time of writing, it is the *only* maintained impl.
+At the time of writing, it is the *only* maintained implementation.

 Any Denizen implementation depends on **DenizenCore**, which is the main set of tools that powers every language feature.
 It includes all content that isn't implementation-specific, such as basic ElementTag manipulation and data script containers.